 Now my question is, who defines the common good?

-I know what informs my biblical worldview, so that is what I’ll apply here when I answer or comment on the subject that is mobbing the news media today.
+I know what informs my worldview, so that is what I will apply whenever I answer or comment on the subject that is mobbing the news media today.
 When we see these factions, these distortions of truth and law, we need to look to the Bible for wisdom.
-It’s necessary for such a time as this to pursue God’s word in all things, to seek the whole counsel of God.
+It’s necessary, for such a time as this, to pursue God’s word in all things, to seek the whole counsel of God.

 Weapons manufactured in Biblical times were obviously not engineered as the weapons we see today.
 But they are weapons nonetheless.
 Swords, sling-shots, bows and arrows, spears, and darts are visible in the Bible.
 The word of God does not forbid the Christian to defend and protect, and even hunt wild game by utilizing weapons.